SimonGeering/SimonGeering/README.md

 This is a private repo of my fathers where he is developing a python desktop application to work with all the data needed to record our Family Tree.
 I have helped with advice on architecture, data modeling and TDD as well as code contributions to the business domain and infrastructure.

-It has been an interesting learning experience coding in a language i don't normally work with.
+It has been an interesting learning experience coding in a language I don't normally work with.

 ### [CasinoGames](https://github.com/SimonGeering/CasinoGames)